song31/comix-server/README.md

 it can run on any platforms where Apache HTTP Server runs, such as Ubuntu Linux or OSX.

-Comix-server only works with the AirComix app.
+Comix-server works with both AirComix (old version) and AirComics (new version).
-Similarly named AirComics app does not work with comix-server.

 ## How to download